-It is not mentioned how many times $\Gamma\Delta$ measures BZ; or AZ, $\Delta$ H; or H $\Gamma$ , Z $\Theta$ ; but by definition, the unit $\Theta$ A measures H $\Gamma$ , that many times.
-The four numbers of times here form a sequence, $[n_0, n_1, n_2, n_3]$ , which we we may call the anthyphaeretic sequence of AB and $\Gamma\Delta$ .
+It is not mentioned how many times $\Gamma\Delta$ measures BZ; or AZ, Δ H; or H Γ , Z Θ ; but the unit Θ A measures the number H Γ that number of times.
+The four numbers of times here form a sequence, $[n_0, n_1, n_2, n_3]$, which we we may call the anthyphaeretic sequence of AB and $\Gamma\Delta$.

 Fowler calls the anthyphaeretic sequence a "ratio," or more precisely "anthyphairetic ratio" [31, §1.3, p.
 24, & §10.1, p.
 367].
 He does this, because by one possible definition, A, B, C, and D are proportional just in case the pairs (A, B) and (C, D) have the same anthyphaeretic sequence.
-It does not matter whether A, B, C, and D are numbers or arbitary magnitudes.
+It does not matter whether A, B, C, and D are numbers or arbitrary magnitudes.
 In modern terms, if we compute then the ratio of AB to $\Gamma\Delta$ above is that of a to b.
 Moreover, a and b will automatically be relatively prime (assuming we compute them in the obvious way, replacing $n_2 + 1/n_3$ with $(n_2n_3 + 1)/n_3$ and so forth).
 For arbitrary magnitudes, the anthyphaeretic sequence might be infinite; however, if the magnitudes are lengths constructible with straightedge and compass, then the anthyphaeretic sequence will be periodic.

-&lt;sup>11Other writers use the transliteration "anthyphairesis," but I follow the tradition of writing the Latin diphthong ae for the Greek diphthong α.
+11Other writers use the transliteration "anthyphairesis," but I follow the tradition of writing the Latin diphthong ae for the Greek diphthong α.
 Presumably one will pronounce the word as something like "An thigh FEAR iss iss."